lisa427/recommender/README.md

 What are we trying to predict?

-Based on the user's choice of book title, we will provide recommendations based on title, author, publisher, and categories (genres) to let them expand on their tastes.
+Based on the user's choice of book title, we will provide recommendations using a content-based system that uses title, author, publisher, and categories (genres) to let them expand on their tastes.

 ## Our Model

-For our recommendaer system, we use the following book attributes:
+For our recommender system, we use the following book attributes:
 * title
 * author
 * publisher